SubparAtBest0219/SubparAtBest0219.github.io/about.md

 ---
 ## About Me

 My name's Marcus Burr, an aspiring software developer based in Lancaster County, Pennsylvania.
 I have a genuine passion for technology and a strong foundation in programming, specializing in tailoring innovative solutions that enhance the user experience and promote collaboration.
+I've demonstrated proficiency in numerous languages including:

 - **Java**
 - **JavaScript**